 For some animals, though, nothing would change.
 Mice, rats, birds, amphibians, and fish were, and still are, excluded from the Animal Welfare Act.
 Having no welfare protections, these animals can be used in any number, for any purpose, without the experimenters being required to disclose any of it to the outside world.

 Rats and mice are believed to comprise over 90% of the animals used in experimentation.
-Therefore, the majority of animals used at research facilities are not even counted.
+Therefore, the majority of animals used at research facilities have no welfare protections.

 Animal testing in New Hampshire

-According to U.S. Department of Agriculture records, there are currently two facilities in New Hampshire that experiment on animals:
+According to U.S. Department of Agriculture records as of April 2021, there are currently two facilities in New Hampshire that experiment on animals:

 - Dartmouth College, Hanover, NH